plone/training/docs/mastering-plone/volto_development.md

 A variables value can of course always be printed to the developer tools console with `console.debug("var_name", var_name)`.
 But if you want to see values inside rendered components, than this can be done by including `{var_name}`.

-If the value is an `Object`, than this is also possible by stringifying it:
+If the value is an `Object`, then this is also possible by stringifying it:
 Just include `{JSON.stringify(var_name_object)}` in your components `html` code.

 **Troubleshooting "Python import cannot be resolved"**